StarpTech/k8s-gitops/README.md

 ## Closing words

-:checkered_flag:!
-You have an automated CI/CD GitOps workflow to manage an microservice architecture at any scale.
-We don't rely on server components like a kubernetes operator.
-Many pieces can be replaced by other tools.

-The proposed solution is highly opinionated and I appreciate any feedback.
-Feel free to open an issue.
+:checkered_flag: As you can see the variety of tools is immense.
+The biggest challenge is to find the right balance for your organization.
+The proposed solution is highly opinionated but it tries to solve common problems with new and established tools.
+I placed particular value on a solution that doesn't require server components.
+I hope this guide will help organization/startups to invest in kubernetes.
+Feel free to contact me or open an issue.

 ## Demo